tributech-solutions/tributech-docs/docs/setup-instructions/setup-quickstart.md

 Deploy a pre-configured Tributech DataSpace Node, join our sandbox DataSpace and get started just in a few minutes!

-Note: In this quickstart guide we don't care about setting up a Coordinator or DataSpace Agents because we are using the Tributech's sandbox system which already includes a Coordinator, DataSpace Agents and datasets to get started.
+Note: In this quickstart guide we don't care about setting up a DataSpace Hub or  Agent because we are using the Tributech's sandbox system which already includes a DataSpace Hub, Agent and datasets to get started.

 ## Deploy your Dataspace Node